-Mississippi’s state lottery is set to launch in November 2019 and will have a full slate of games available by early 2020.
-The first games to launch will be scratch-offs and they will be followed by a range of draw games, including Mega Millions and Powerball.
+Mississippi’s state lottery launched in November 2019 and will have a full slate of games available by early 2020.
+The first games to launch were scratch-offs and they will be followed by a range of draw games, including Mega Millions and Powerball, which will be available to play from January 30th 2020.

 The Magnolia State had previously been one of the few locations where it was not possible to play any type of lottery, until a bill was passed in August 2018 that paved the way for the establishment of the Mississippi Lottery Corporation (MLC).